m-rgba/openwebui-weave/README.md

 ### 2. Run your OpenWebUI interface and install the function
 - Run your OpenWebUI Docker container ([read more](https://docs.openwebui.com/getting-started/)), simplest way is to use the following command:

 ```bash
 docker run -d -p 3000:8080 -e OPENAI_API_KEY=your_secret_key -v open-webui:/app/backend/data --name open-webui --restart always ghcr.io/open-webui/open-webui:main
 ```

-- Visit the OpenWebUI Functions page at: http://localhost:3000/workspace/functions (assuming you used the default port and are local)
+- Visit the OpenWebUI Functions page at: http://localhost:3000/workspace/functions (assuming you're local and used the default port)
-- Open `filter.py`, copy content, paste the following code into the code field and click "Install".
+- Open `filter.py` from this repo, copy content, paste the following code into the code field and click "Install".
-    - Alternatively install from the OpenWebUI gallery here: <a href="https://openwebui.com/f/mrgba/weave_context_and_completion_logging" target="_new">https://openwebui.com/f/mrgba/weave_context_and_completion_logging</a>
+    - Alternatively install from the OpenWebUI gallery here: https://openwebui.com/f/mrgba/weave_context_and_completion_logging
 - Select the gear icon next to the function and set the `wandb_api_key` and `wandb_project_name` you copied in the first step.
     - Your API key can be found at: https://wandb.ai/settings.
     - Make sure you use `username/project_name` format for `wandb_project_name`.